semrush/puppet-hiera-example/README.md

 - To make configuration code reusable
 - To create an architecture of a project
 - To use hiera for configuring servers

+### More info
+Here is an [article](https://habr.com/company/semrush/blog/412587/) on habr.com (in Russian) that fully describes this hierarchy structure